OnikenX/Pweb-2021/notas.md

 ## TODO

-- turnar alguns metodos async
+- verificar as verficacoes do create do funcionario

 ## sources